openzfs/openzfs-docs/docs/Getting Started/Ubuntu/Ubuntu 20.04 Root on ZFS.rst

    This preserves correct mirroring/raidz behavior, at the expense of being able to write to ``/boot/grub/grubenv`` and thus the ``recordfail`` behavior.

+#.
+Install GRUB/Linux/ZFS in the chroot environment for the new system:

    Choose one of the following options: